 Without doubt, if Budeen-ooz-Zuman and Shah Beg had fallen on the royal troops that night, in the same manner in which they had hitherto advanced, they would have taken the ball of victory from before the king, and their affairs would have been according to their desires; but from the strength of the fortune of Sultan Hoosain, they were not able to arrive, and they went to sleep near Esfuraiyan.
 In the morning, when the royal forces began to appear like the stars, bodies joining the king's camp, Budeen-ooz-Zuman and Shah Beg awoke, and, thinking as before, they advanced against the king's army.
 When the two forces came in sight of each other, the Nugarahs were beaten, and the clamour of the troops began to arise on both sides.
-Budeen-ooz-Zuman and Shah Beg, with their men all in one body, came on, and set on light the fire of battle.
-They fought very well with the royal troops, when, at the latter end of the battle, the king himself came upon the field on his marching throne.
+Budeen-ooz-Zuman and Shah Beg, with their men all in one body, came on, and set on light, the fire of battle.
+They fought very well with the royal the field on his marching throne.
 At the time of the shining forth of the sun of the Sultan, the sepoys of Budeen-ooz-Zuman, as the stars set, so they turned their faces in flight.
 Budeen-ooz-Zuman went in the direction of Gore, Shah Beg towards Dawur.